marbl/CHM13/README.md

 # Notes on downloading files.

 Files are generously hosted by Amazon Web Services.
 Although available as straight-forward HTTP links, download performance is improved by using the Amazon Web Services <a href="https://aws.amazon.com/cli/">command-line interface</a>.
 References should be amended to use the `s3://` addressing scheme, i.e. replace `https://s3.amazon.com/nanopore-human-wgs/` with `s3://nanopore-human-wgs` to download.
-For example, to download `rel3-nanopore-wgs-288418386-FAB39088` to the current working directory use the following command.
+For example, to download `CHM13_prep5_S13_L002_I1_001.fastq.gz` to the current working directory use the following command.

-    aws s3 cp s3://nanopore-human-wgs/chm13/10x/CHM13_prep5_S13_L002_I1_001.fastq.gz .
+    aws s3 --no-sign-request cp s3://nanopore-human-wgs/chm13/10x/CHM13_prep5_S13_L002_I1_001.fastq.gz .

+or to download the full dataset use the following command.

+    aws s3 --no-sign-request sync s3://nanopore-human-wgs/chm13/ .

 Amending the `max_concurrent_requests` etc. settings as per <a href="https://docs.aws.amazon.com/cli/latest/topic/s3-config.html">this guide</a> will improve download performance further.